Keywords

 Digital technology increasingly shapes contemporary governance, particularly in public administration, by enhancing transparency, accountability, and efficiency in public service delivery.
 Emerging technologies such as artificial intelligence (AI), big data analytics, and integrated digital service platforms have transformed governance practices globally, facilitating better policy outcomes and service delivery (OECD, 2019a; United Nations, 2022).
 Several governments, notably those in Estonia, Denmark, and other OECD member countries, have successfully implemented comprehensive data governance frameworks that foster digital inclusion and equitable public service delivery for vulnerable populations ( European Commission, 2023; OECD, 2019b).

 The concept of audit data governance, defined as structured management encompassing data collection, analysis, accessibility, and transparency in public sector audits (Chen & Lee, 2017), is pivotal in addressing these disparities.
 International bodies, including the OECD and World Bank, emphasize robust data governance to enhance trust, accountability, and inclusive decision-making processes in public administration (World Bank, 2023; OECD, 2019b).
 Audit data governance serves as a mechanism to bridge the digital divide by ensuring equitable access to reliable and transparent public service information.
-Effective governance structures facilitate data-driven decision-making, enhance service inclusivity, and improve the accountability of public institutions (World Bank, 2023).
-This study specifically addresses the digital divide between government officials who manage public services and people with disabilities who access these services by exploring the variations in data governance practices through MG-SEM.
-MG-SEM is employed to compare the structural relationships of audit data governance across groups, allowing for an examination of how government officials and people with disabilities perceive data governance differently.
+Effective governance structures facilitate data-driven decision-making, enhance service inclusivity, and improve the accountability of public institutions.
+This study specifically addresses the digital divide between government officials who manage public services and people with disabilities who access these services by examining the relationships among public service delivery (S), audit data governance (A), and data-driven culture (C) through MG-SEM.
+MG-SEM is employed to compare structural relationships across groups, examining how government officials and people with disabilities may perceive audit data governance differently.
 This approach provides a robust statistical framework to test measurement invariance and assess intergroup differences in a theoretically meaningful way (Byrne, 2016).

 This study follows the STROBE (Strengthening the Reporting of Observational Studies in Epidemiology) guidelines to ensure transparency and reproducibility in reporting research findings (von Elm et al., 2007).
 The objective is to provide evidence-based insights that inform policy development, enhance digital accessibility frameworks, and promote equitable public service delivery.
-The findings contribute to the broader discourse on digital governance in public administration, offering practical recommendations for policymakers, auditors, and administrators to design inclusive digital strategies that reduce disparities and foster a more accessible and transparent public sector in Thailand and beyond.
+The findings contribute to the broader discourse on digital governance in public administration, offering practical recommendations for policymakers, auditors, and administrators to design inclusive digital strategies that reduce disparities and foster a more accessible and transparent public sector in Thailand.

 Based on the theoretical framework and previous empirical findings, this study formulates the following hypothesis: